GovTechSG/techpass-user-docs/docs/support/account.md

 ![mfa_error](../assets/support/mfa_error.jpg)

 You might encounter this error if you are trying to sign in to your WOG account without setting up the MFA for WOG to authenticate it.
-For more information, refer to [Set up security verification for WOG account](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/sign-up-and-onboard-to-techpass?id=step-2-configure-mfa-for-the-wog-account)
+For more details, see the [Set up security verification for WOG account](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/sign-up-and-onboard-to-techpass?id=step-2-configure-mfa-for-the-wog-account)  section.

 </details>